rjournal/rjtools/cran-comments.md

+Note that there is a new maintainer.
+This package maintainer needs to
+travel with the technical editor of the R Journal.
+The contact email is the an address, maintained by the R Foundation, will be forwarded to the current technical editor.

-Fixed error reported by CRAN maintainers.
-Several small fixes on document handling, as described in the NEWS.
+- Fixed error reported by CRAN maintainers.
+- Several small fixes on document handling, as described in the NEWS.

 ## Test environment